HuitingFENG/project-software-architectures/README.md

 ## External Integrations:

-Payment Gateway (like Stripe): Used by the payment service to handle online transactions securely and return the status to the payment service.
+Payment Gateway (Stripe): Used by the payment service to handle online transactions securely and return the status to the payment service.

-Email Service: Used by the notification service to send emails to customers and agents, acting as an email dispatcher.
+Email Service (Websocket): Used by the notification service to send emails to customers and agents, acting as an email dispatcher.

 ## Other Considerations: